 On 11 January 2019, the High Court ruled that the DWP had wrongly interpreted the regulations on how earned income should be calculated.
 It held that the amount of earned income in respect of an assessment period is based on, but not necessarily the same as, income actually received in that period.
 The DWP would have to make adjustments where the actual amounts received in an assessment period do not in fact reflect earnings payable in respect of that period.

-The High Court rejected the DWP’s application for permission to appeal the decision, and the Department is now seeking permission to appeal directly to the Court of Appeal.
+While the High Court rejected the DWP’s application for permission to appeal the decision, the Department has now received permission to appeal from the Court of Appeal and a hearing has been scheduled for 19 May 2020.
 In the meantime, the DWP has said that it is relying on powers in social security law which allow it to continue to apply the law as it stood before the High Court gave its ruling on 11 January, until the case is finally concluded.

 Commons Briefing papers CBP-8501